 - A decision as to the invalidity of the patent will be rendered.

-Chapter 2.
-The action in nullity
+The action for nullity

 The Paris Court of Appeal has jurisdiction on appeal (Court of Appeal of Paris, Pole 5, 1st ch., June 20, 2012).